z-bj/RecipesApi/README.md

 ### Objectives:

-This is a Front-End app to manage cooking recipes and that will allow to **persist these recipes on a server**.
+This is a front-end app to create & manage cooking recipes, it will allow **persisting these on a server**.

 **Back-end** is provided and managed with the **Adonis node-js framework**